Matt52/bayesian-testing/README.md

 ```console
 pip install bayes-ab-test
 ```
-Alternatively you can clone the repository and use `poetry` manually:
+Alternatively, you can clone the repository and use `poetry` manually:
 ```console
 cd bayes-ab-test
 pip install poetry